 From themed backpacks to guides to activities for use in the galleries, make the most of your museum visit with these resources.

 Join us for a story in the gallery!
-Take a look at our event calendar for dates and times.
 Please note: this program is only conducted during the summer.

 Have a blast in the past with us this summer!
 The Museum of History offers fun, summer programs for youth and their families.
 Drop by the museum Summer Storytime sessions and Hands-on History learning, or join us at one of Wake County’s Regional Libraries for History on the GO!